U.S. FULBRIGHT SCHOLARSHIP YEAR

 Dance-Making in the International, Creative City of Berlin

 Anjal Chande has been awarded a scholarship by the U.S. Fulbright Program to conduct a one-year independent study as a dance artist and researcher.
 She will be investigating what makes Berlin an international, creative city.
 What does “creative city” even mean?
 What factors led to Berlin’s emergence as an inclusive artistic hub?
 Is it, in fact, inclusive?
-What sorts of migration patterns have brought artists to and through Berlin?
+What sorts of factors have brought artists to and through Berlin?
 How do artists of diverse backgrounds participate?
 Situated in a very particular and charged historical context, what is the connection between its history, the opportunities for artists, and the community’s attitudes toward culture, creativity, freedom of expression, etcetera?
 How do Berlin’s residents sustain a thriving cultural ecosystem?
 How is it evolving?

 Her interdisciplinary research will be both experiential and scholarly, as she will look at artist communities through a two-prong approach: 1) As a practicing dance artist, she will combine firsthand experience of continuing her own artistic practice in Berlin and navigating the platforms for performance, collaboration, dialogue, choreographic mentorship, and artistic growth; and 2) As an academic, she will consider the historical, sociological, cultural, and economic factors that have shaped Berlin into an international and inclusive, creative city through independent research, discussions, and interviews.

 Anjal has two university affiliations to support her project: 1) Center of Metropolitan Studies at Technische Universität and 2) Hochschulübergreifendes Zentrum Tanz (HZT), the dance program at Universität der Künste.